 - Hormone Testing: Covers the assessment you will have prior to your natural hormone replacement to ensure you are a good candidate for this treatment, a very important step in the process that a good practitioner will take very seriously

 - Bioidentical Hormone Therapy Cost: Covers the cost you might expect if you choose bioidentical hormone therapy.

-- OTC Approaches: Covers the natural nutrients and supplements you can buy over the counter that may help you produce natural hormones.
+- Natural Approaches: Covers the natural nutrients and supplements you can buy over the counter that may help you produce natural hormones.
 While not technically bioidentical hormones, these foods may produce an effect in some people with milder symptoms